 Modification of the proposal: The proposal may be revised to address identified concerns.
 The process then returns to the call for decision.

-Voting: If consent cannot be reached unanimously after several iterations, the members will vote using the appropriate threshold for their group.
-The co-chairs calls for a support/oppose/stand aside and each member states their position. .A stand-aside vote is treated as supporting the decision.
+Voting: If consent cannot be reached unanimously after several iterations, the voting members will vote using the appropriate threshold for their group.
+The co-chairs calls for a support/oppose/stand aside and each member states their position.
+A stand-aside vote is treated as supporting the decision.

 Elevating Decisions: